marcel-goldschen-ohm/EigenLab/README.md

 ### The Value class.
 ---
-EigenLab treats all values as matrices (i.e. a simple number is a 1x1 matrix).
+EigenLab treats all values as matrices (i.e. a scalar is a 1x1 matrix).
 The `Value<Derived>` class template is a wrapper that provides a consistent interface to accessing matrix data whether that data is stored locally or points to some shared data that is stored elsewhere (i.e. variables).
 The template parameter `Derived` denotes the value's underlying matrix data type, which can be any dynamically sized matrix type supported by Eigen (e.g. `Eigen::MatrixXd`).

 ```cpp
 template <typename Derived> Value;